Seattle City Council passes measure to end most natural gas use in commercial buildings and some apartments

 Councilmember Dan Strauss, the lead sponsor, said the changes give Seattle “one of the most forward-thinking energy codes in the country.”

-Seattle Mayor Jenny Duran, in a statement released in January that detailed the code changes, called electrifying buildings an “important step in the many actions needed to curb climate pollution.”
+Seattle Mayor Jenny Durkan, in a statement released in January that detailed the code changes, called electrifying buildings an “important step in the many actions needed to curb climate pollution.”

 The energy code amendments will continue to allow commercial buildings and apartments to be constructed with natural gas for cooking.
 But electrical outlets would be required near stoves so that electric stoves could be installed later.